Cobreloa

 Club de Deportes Cobreloa S.A.D.P. (/es/), commonly referred to as Cobreloa, is a professional Chilean football club based in Calama, Región de Antofagasta, Chile.
-They compete in the Primera B. The club's home ground is the Estadio Zorros del Desierto, Their coach is César Bravo.
+They compete in the Primera B. The club's home ground is the Estadio Zorros del Desierto, Currently, trained by the coach, Mario Salas.

 Founded on 7 January 1977, by the initiative of various local groups and the Chilean state-owned enterprise, CODELCO.
 This club was created starting from the Legal Personality of the local club, Deportes El Loa.
 On 30 March 2006, the club changed to a Limited sports company with the unanimous approval of 56 of its socios (members).
 According to the 2023 year public report, the capital of the club is $7.534 billion CLP ($7,760,020.00 USD) spread on 1.100.000 shares of stock without nominal value, mostly owned by the socios (members of club), since 2013, by means of an extraordinary shareholders' meeting on second call, with 1099,999 of them and the president of the club with 2 share, the first is in his capacity as president of the club and the other is as president of the board of directors of the corporation.
 In 2024 the first team budget was $77,900 million CLP.

 The club's professional debut in Segunda división professional de Chile was in 1977, achieving the promotion to Primera División in the same year.
 The club has won the Primera División title 8 times, the 1986 Copa Polla Lan Chile and the 2023 Primera B de Chile.
 Some of its rivalries are with Club Social y Deportivo Colo-Colo team in the Clásico Albo-Loíno, Club de Deportes Cobresal who dispute the Clasico del Cobre and Deportes Antofagasta in the Clasico de la región de Antofagasta.

 In 2019, The Rec.Sport.Soccer Statistics Foundation sorted out in the 71st position in the Worldwide Historical Ranking of Clubs.
 In CONMEBOL Libertadores Ranking 2025 it is in 67th position.